Lake Edward: Settlements

-Lake Edward lies completely within the Virunga National Park (Congo) and the Queen Elizabeth National Park (Uganda) and does not have extensive human habitation on its shores, except at Ishango (DRC) in the north, home to a park ranger training facility.
+Lake Edward lies completely within the Virunga National Park (DRC) and the Queen Elizabeth National Park (Uganda) and does not have extensive human habitation on its shores, except at Ishango (DRC) in the north, home to a park ranger training facility.
 About two-thirds of its waters are in the DRC and one third in Uganda.
 Apart from Ishango, the main Congolese settlement in the south is Vitshumbi, while the Ugandan settlements are Mweya and Katwe in the northeast, near the crater lake of that name, which is the chief producer of salt for Uganda.
 The nearest cities are Kasese in Uganda to the northeast and Butembo in the DRC to the northwest, which are respectively about 50 km and 150 km distant by road.

 Ecology

 Lake Edward is home to many species of fish, including populations of Bagrus docmak, Oreochromis niloticus, Oreochromis leucostictus, and over 50 species of Haplochromis and other haplochromine species, of which only 25 are formally described.
 Fishing is an important activity among local residents.
 Fauna living on the banks of the lake - including chimpanzees, elephants, crocodiles, and lions - are protected by the national parks.
 The area is also home to many perennial and migratory bird species.